Alex Bregman Preview, Player Props: Astros vs. Tigers

 Alex Bregman At The Plate

-- Among the qualified hitters in MLB action, he ranks 73rd in batting average, 26th in on-base percentage, and 79th in slugging.
+- Among qualifying hitters in MLB, he ranks 76th in batting average, 26th in on-base percentage, and 81st in slugging.

-- Bregman will look to extend his six-game hitting streak.
-He's batting .450 during his last outings.
+- Bregman has reached base via a hit in 81 games this season (of 129 played), and had multiple hits in 35 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.